stitchdata/docs/_integration-schemas/zendesk/tickets.md

     description: "The IDs of the tags associated with the ticket."
     array-attributes:
       - name: "value"
-        type: "integer"
+        type: "string"
-        description: "The ID of the tag associated with the ticket."
+        description: "The tag associated with the ticket."
         foreign-key: true
         table: "tags"